 Texas so far is meeting growing demand with a market-driven approach that uses higher prices to force consumers to conserve and, in theory, spurs generators to finance new plants.
 Prices are raised during times of peak demand, such as hot summer days, so that generators can make more money to compensate for lower prices the rest of the year.

-Energy Future Holdings Corp., NRG Energy Inc. (NRG) and Calpine Corp.
-(CPN), the state’s largest power generators, would benefit from the higher prices.
+Energy Future Holdings Corp., NRG Energy Inc. (NRG:US) and Calpine Corp.
+(CPN:US), the state’s largest power generators, would benefit from the higher prices.
 Critics say Texas is setting up consumers for skyrocketing power bills without any assurances that plants will actually be built.

 In 2006, the Public Utility Commission of Texas raised its cap on wholesale power prices to $3,000 a megawatt hour.
 The Federal Energy Regulatory Commission, which doesn’t have oversight of the state’s grid operator, caps pricing in other parts of the country at $1,000 a megawatt hour.